-Significant intangible assets recognized in the consolidated statement of financial position are the trademarks of antipyretic analgesics " BUFFERIN " in the Asia-Oceania region (except for some countries and regions, including China).
-The carrying amount of the trademarks at December 31, 2023 and 2022 are ¥6,560 million (U.S.\$46,253 thousand).

-These trademarks classified as intangible assets with indefinite useful lives are tested for impairment annually.
+Significant intangible assets recognized in the consolidated statement of financial position are the trademarks of antipyretic analgesics "BUFFERIN" in the Asia-Oceania region (except for some countries and regions, including China).
+The carrying amount of the trademarks at December 31, 2024 and 2023 are ¥6,560 million (U.S.\$41,472 thousand).
+These trademark rights classified as intangible assets with indefinite useful lives are tested for impairment annually.